lamarquise/libft/README.md

 are lookng for...
 Also, the Makefile is still done in the way that annoys me, with a rule for each '.c' folder...
 Couldn't get it to work the way i wanted it to...
 There are a bunch of commented out examples of things that didn't work...
+I suppose one option I could try would be creating all the '.o's in next to the '.c's and having a rule that moves them all to an objs/ folder once they all exist, but that seems like a huge pain, and i'm guessing i might run into the exact same problem...

 Oh and i could add the pflist functions in their own folder in the libft, but either way, they're in here now...
+They conntain the length of the string in each element of the list.

 Update, sepreate into 2 categories, the funcs i made, complex med and simple